 - Intimate, Quaint Environment:Our school “house” is inviting for children, they are comfortable and not overwhelmed.
 Our commercial licensed facility meets all state requirements, and is located on a grassy acre lot with lots of room for outdoor learning.

 - Great Family Involvement: It is important for us as a school to have families involved not only with school, but with each other.
 Parents help daily if able, and we have family activities once a month that promotes interaction and comradery among enrolled family and friends.

-- Director Owned and Operated: Our school was created by Jennifer who has a degree in elementary education, is AMS 3-6 certified, has finished all coursework toward Montessori 6-9 certification, is currently working on the 0-3 Montessori training program with Ginny Varga, is a mother of two, and has a direct interest in the well being and care of the children and families that are a part of the Greenhouse Montessori Learning Family.
+- Director Owned and Operated: Our school was created by Jennifer who has a degree in elementary education, is AMS 3-6 certified, has a Montessori 6-9 certification, and went through the 0-3 Montessori training program with Ginny Varga, is a mother of two, and has a direct interest in the well being and care of the children and families that are a part of the Greenhouse Montessori Learning Family.

 - Family Flexibility and Convenience: With the addition of the toddler room to accommodate 1 and 2 year olds, children are able to begin our program early with a smoother transition into the preschool program.
 Siblings can be at the same location and before school and after hour care is available.